ShyanJMC/shyanjmc.com/content/Rust.en.md

 Take in consideration this; the [variable] is to store the code inside delimited memory under the scope of specific context (the function where is located inside) is not where the return will be stored, take in consideration it.
 Also you can not print directly a closure in "println!" or similiar, because even with "Debug" the 'closure' trait is not implemented.

+If you not specify the argument's type is like "anything".

 The first code can be refactored in;
 ```rust
 fn main() {